felgueres/birdseyeview/worklog.md

+11/28/2025
+the input is an rgb MxNx3 frame and the output is often a MxNx1 binary mask
+the repo most be built in a composable way such that you can apply a sequence of transforms on the frames.
+I think building that from first principles is important, will spend next few days learning

 11/26/2025
 Temporal segmentation is done with calculating the distance between frames.
 You can either compute features classically or use an embedding model.